nguyenlamvu88/dsci551_real_estate_database_management/README.md

 - **Registering a new user**: `python backend_v12.py --register --username "newuser" --password "userpassword"`
 - **Logging in**: `python backend_v12.py --username "user" --password "userpassword"`

-Once logged in, the user can search for all properties.
+Once logged in, the users can search for all properties.
 However, for updating and deletion, users can only update or delete properties they have added.

 ##### Command-Line Interface Example
 - **Initialize Database**: `python backend_v12.py --username "user" --password "userpassword" --init`